-- The API is strictly based on the HTTP protocol and is platform-independent. - Each resource is identified by a unique URI, which is opaque to the API clients. - URIs and actions that can be performed on resources are accessible through hyperlinks.

-- The SMC API supports multiple representations for each resource.
-Currently, only JSON and XML, or plain text when it is understandable, are supported. - ETags are used for cacheability and conditional updates with If-Match, If-None-Match, and If-Modified-Since parameters.
+- The API is strictly based on the HTTP protocol and is platform-independent. - Each resource is identified by a unique URI, which is opaque to the API clients. - URIs and actions that can be performed on resources are accessible through hyperlinks. - The SMC API supports multiple representations for each resource.
+Currently, only JSON and XML, or plain text when it is understandable, are supported. - ETags are used for cacheability and conditional updates.